 There are a number of different types of permits needed to complete the permanent Wai Kai Hale Club.
 We have secured the Conditional Use Permit and are awaiting final permits on the construction plans.
-The permits we had hoped to obtain in January are still pending, so we are now hopeful approvals will occur in time to allow the facility to be completed in 2023.
+We currently do not have a new estimated completion date.
+We will announce a new completion date after we have completed the permitting process.

 No. The Wai Kai Hale Club is an association-based amenity that is available to homeowners in Kipuka, Kauapapa, Lei Pauku and future Hoakalei neighborhoods.
 As such, residents of those neighborhoods will have the right to use the facilities.